Taciann62/Retail-Sales-And-Product-Performance-Analysis/AirBnb Data Cleaning.md

 AB_NYC <- AB_NYC %>%
   mutate(Year = year(last_review))
 ```
-After which,the dataset was expended from 16 column to 20 columns.
+After which,the dataset was expanded from 16 column to 20 columns.
 Missing values were imputed as such:
 ```R
 AB_NYC <- AB_NYC %>%
   mutate(name = ifelse(is.na(name), "Unknown", name))